Dreams Come True (band)

-Dreams Come True (ドリームズ・カム・トゥルー, Dorīmuzu Kamu Turū) is a Japanese pop band formed in 1988, comprising Miwa Yoshida (lead vocals) and Masato Nakamura (bass).
-Founding member Takahiro Nishikawa (keyboards) left in 2003 to pursue a solo career.
+Dreams Come True (ドリームズ・カム・トゥルー, Dorīmuzu Kamu Turū) is a Japanese pop band formed in 1988 by Miwa Yoshida (lead vocals), Masato Nakamura (bass) and Takahiro Nishikawa (keyboards).
+Nishikawa left in 2002 to pursue a solo career.

 Dreams Come True has sold more than 50 million records worldwide.
 Their fifth album, The Swinging Star (1992), was the first Japanese album to sell more than three million copies, and for several years was the highest-selling Japanese-language album of all time.
 Nakamura composed the music for the Sega Mega Drive games Sonic the Hedgehog (1991) and Sonic the Hedgehog 2 (1992).
+In 1998, Dreams Come True released the English-language album Sing or Die, which was a commercial failure in the west.

 History

-Vocalist Miwa Yoshida, bassist Masato Nakamura, and keyboardist Takahiro Nishikawa formed Dreams Come True in 1988.
-The band is commonly known as DCT (Dreams Come True) and sometimes referred to as "Dorikamu" (ドリカム).
-Their first album sold more than one million copies in Japan.
+Dreams Come True was formed in 1988 by Miwa Yoshida (lead vocals), Masato Nakamura (bass) and Takahiro Nishikawa (keyboards).
+The band is commonly known as DCT and sometimes referred to as "Dorikamu" (ドリカム).
+Their first album, Dreams Come True, sold more than one million copies in Japan.
 Their fifth, The Swinging Star (1992), was the first Japanese album to sell over three million copies, and for several years was the best-selling Japanese-language album of all time.

 Nakamura composed the music for the Sega Mega Drive games Sonic the Hedgehog (1991) and Sonic the Hedgehog 2 (1992).
 In 1993, Dreams Come True recorded "Winter Song" for the opening theme of the Japanese version of the film Sleepless in Seattle and the following year recorded the song "Eternity" for the animated film The Swan Princess by New Line Cinema.
 In Japan, they recorded theme songs for programs produced by Tokyo Broadcasting System.
-The Walt Disney Company hired the band to create themes for their television shows, and attractions at the Tokyo Disney Resort.
+The Walt Disney Company hired the band to create themes for their television shows and attractions at the Tokyo Disney Resort.
 In 2001, the band performed "Crystal Vine", the theme song for the Japanese version of Atlantis: The Lost Empire, and Yoshida performed the dub of Audrey Rocio Ramirez.

 Yoshida started a solo music career in 1995, and the following year appeared on the cover of Time.
-She has also appeared in advertisements for Sony, Visa, Honda, Shiseido, Lotte, Vodafone, and Coca-Cola.
-Nakamura was hired to compose the music for several television commercials, and around the same time compiled various Dreams Come True songs for Konami to be used in the game Dancing Stage featuring Dreams Come True, a spin-off of the Dance Dance Revolution series.
+She also appeared in advertisements for Sony, Visa, Honda, Shiseido, Lotte, Vodafone, and Coca-Cola.
+Nakamura was hired to compose the music for several television commercials, and around the same time compiled Dreams Come True songs for Konami to be used in the video game Dancing Stage featuring Dreams Come True.